edsu/wikistream/README.md

-wikistream is a Node webapp for helping visualize current editing activity in wikipedia.
-It uses node.js, socket.io and redis to sit in the wikimedia IRC chat rooms (where updates are published), and makes them available on the Web in realtime.
+Wikistream is a Node.js webapp for helping visualize current editing activity in Wikipedia.
+It uses Node.js, socket.io and Redis to sit in the wikimedia IRC chat rooms (where updates are published), and makes them available on the Web in realtime.
+Redis is used to keep tallies of various things for the hourly and daily trends reporting.

 Installation
 ------------